 Tip: Find out if you are close or have already vested (a legal right to a benefit).
 A retirement benefit for your retirement may make it worth staying on the job a little longer.

 STEP 2: Access other resources so that you are not solely responsible for providing care.

-- Does your employer provide assistance for caregivers such as financial counseling?
+- Does your employer provide assistance for caregivers such as paid family leave or financial counseling?